sency-ai/smkit-ui-ios-demo/Assessment.md

 ### Start Assessment
 **startAssessment** starts one of Sency's blueprint assessments.
-You can choose the type of assessment by changing  `AssessmentTypes.Fitness` to `AssessmentTypes.Custom`
+You can select the assessment `type` by setting the type to any value from the `AssessmentTypes` enum.
 ```Swift
 // Fitness Assessmet exemple
 func startFitnessAssessment(){